 25-year-old Tomasz Sz. from Bydgoszcz, one of the arsonists from Uzhgorod, is a sympathizer and activist of Falanga.
 He is also the editor of Xportal.pl, a website, that gathers Falanga’s supporters and activists.
 He is a prolific author, during only three weeks (from the February 4th, the day of arson attack, until 21 February, when he silenced) his texts were published in Xportal every day.
 Tomasz Sz. also acts as an expert on the pro-Kremlin Sputnik radio, translates Alexander Dugin’s interviews for Xportal and publishes photos and graphics of Nazi symbols on his Facebook profile.
 Tomasz Sz., as a representative of Xportal, went to Sochi, Russia, for the International Students and Youth Festival in 2017.

-Another arsonist, 28-year-old Michał P., is associated with the pro-Kremlin party Zmiana.
+Mastermind of the Uzhorod attack, who directs the operation from Poland, 28-year-old Michał P., is associated with the pro-Kremlin party Zmiana.
 Its head, Mateusz P., is in custody, accused of espionage for Russia (read our story).
 Michał P. used to appear at anti-Ukrainian demonstrations in Poland, including November 2nd, 2014, when he protested together with the pro-Russian “Ukrainian Committee” at the Ukrainian Embassy in Warsaw.
 He devoted a lot of his time to the military group Jednostka Strzelecka 2039 (Shooting Unit 2039, SJS 2039), which has been for years cooperating with the Polish Ministry of Defence.

 It was probably the Shooting Unit 2039 where Michał P. met Adrian M., a 22-year-old, also a member of the unit.
 Michał P. is the commander of one of the platoons and a member of the association’s audit committee.
 Adrian M. is a regular, he is a member of the unit since 2016.